Ecotourism Australia Limited Terms & Conditions

 If an auditor attends your property to complete an audit at a prescheduled time and date, and you are unavailable or not present, our auditors reserve the right to conduct an unattended site visit.
 On an unattended site visit, the auditor may inspect public areas, speak with present staff members and request to view vessels/vehicles/accommodation and/or other product infrastructure.
 The operator will be made aware if an unattended site visit has taken place.

-If an unattended site visit is conducted and the required documentation has not been made available to the auditor, the operator will be required to submit the supporting documentation associated with their certification directly to the auditor for review (within 2 weeks of the site visit) and must attend an interview with the auditor via Skype or phone within 2 weeks of the unattended site visit.
+If an unattended site visit is conducted and the required documentation has not been made available to the auditor, the operator will be required to submit the supporting documentation associated with their certification directly to the auditor for review (within 2 weeks of the site visit) and must attend an online interview with the auditor within 2 weeks of the unattended site visit.
 Refusal to provide documentation and/or attend an interview via correspondence will result in possible revocation or suspension of certification.

-In an instance where the operator must cancel their audit at short notice, they must provide the auditor and Ecotourism Australia Ltd with reasonable cause.
+In an instance where the operator must cancel their audit at short notice, they must provide the auditor and Ecotourism Australia with reasonable cause.
 Reasonable cause is based on the facts and circumstances of the situation.
-Any reason which establishes that the operator had made every attempt to make themselves or a representative available for the audit, but were nevertheless unable to do so, will be considered.
+Any reason which establishes that the operator or destination had made every attempt to make themselves or a representative available for the audit, but was nevertheless unable to do so, will be considered.
 Reasonable cause may include such instances as a family emergency, natural disaster, damage to property or injury, accident or death.

-Complaints, Suspension or Cancellation of Certification
+Complaints, suspension or cancellation of certification

-If an adequate explanation is not provided, the operator will be given a defined period to rectify the situation.
+If an adequate explanation is not provided, the operator or destination will be given a defined period to rectify the situation.
 Failure to comply with the request within the designated period may result in certification being suspended pending rectification or cancelled.

 Certification Administrative Structure and Governance